lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

-TODO(the code changed, the name of the fixtures changed)

 # Chapter 4 - Database repositories

 The basic in-memory repository I implemented for the project is enough to show the concept of the repository layer abstraction, and any other type of repository will follow the same idea.
 In the spirit of providing a simple but realistic solution, however, I believe it is worth reimplementing the repository layer with a proper database.